RuthAndRoth/Roth2/Documentation/Packaging/README.txt

 Roth2 v2 Mesh Uploads - This box is not normally needed.
 It contains mesh for all Roth2v2 elements as originally uploaded and before attaching a root prim or any texturing.
 * !LICENSE
-* Collada (.dae) Mesh for all Roth2 v2 elements as originally uploaded and before attaching a root prim or any texturing.
+* Collada (.dae) Mesh for all Roth2 v2 elements as originally uploaded (DRAFT7) and before part renaming, attaching a root prim or any texturing.

 ============================================================
 KNOWN ISSUES AND TROUBLESHOOTING